shoppad/sp-bi-dbt-simple/README.md

 - staging: The initial import of raw source data with filtering and slight formatting.
 - intermdiate: intermediary formatting and supporting models that are not business user-facing.
-- mart: The finalized production-ready business insight models.
+- marts: The finalized production-ready business insight models.

 ## Oddities & Gotchas